PostHog/meta/requests-for-comments/2022-11-28-automating-user-interview-recruitment.md

 ## TODOs

 - [ ] Sketch of the interface for the product engineer
-  - Invitation text I can customise (what feature I look to get feedback on, what do I offer them (voucher)
-  - Calendly URL I can customise, that is either in the text or as a button "book now"
-  - 'Remind me later' button in popup
-  - Nice to have's:
-- [ ] Sketch of the popup for the user
 - [ ] Outline of tech details
   - [ ] 'Preview mode' where I can see how the popup would look like for the user (to see how long the text is, to test the link?
   - [ ] Events the popup sends - Analytics (How often was the popup shown/link clicked/dismissed)